EnigmaCurry/d.rymcg.tech/README.md

 A minimal `Makefile`, like the one above, should include a `config-hook` target that reconfigures your `.env` file based upon the example variables given in `.env-dist`.
+This is what the user will have to answer qusetions for when running `make config` for your project.

 Now in your own project directory, you can use all the regular `make` commands that d.rymcg.tech provides: